New York, New Jersey lead nation in surge of anti-Semitism, ADL audit shows

 The most dramatic increases were found in New York, where overall incidents rose by 26% and assaults soared by a staggering 106%, and New Jersey, which saw incidents jump by 73% and assaults climb from two to five for an increase of 150%.

-“The antisemitic violence we observed in 2019, not only here in New York but also around the country, is absolutely devastating,” said Alexander Rosemberg, ADL deputy regional director, New York/New Jersey region, in a statement.
+“The antisemitic violence we observed in 2019, not only here in New York but also around the country, is absolutely devastating,” Alexander Rosemberg, ADL’s deputy director of the New York/New Jersey region, said in a statement.
 “In just one week in December, we observed near daily antisemitic attacks against the Orthodox community in Brooklyn.
 Slurs, harassment and physical attacks became the new norm.”

 The report coincides with an uptick in high-profile targeting of the large orthodox Jewish population in Brooklyn’s Williamsburg neighborhood amid the novel coronavirus pandemic.

-Last month, New York City Mayor Bill de Blasio came under fire for singling out the “Jewish community” after police broke up a crowded funeral gathering for a prominent Hasidic rabbi who died of COVID-19, even though thousands gathered earlier that day for a Blue Angels flyover with no reaction from law enforcement.
+Last month, New York Mayor Bill de Blasio came under fire for singling out the “Jewish community” after police broke up a crowded funeral gathering for a prominent Hasidic rabbi who died of COVID-19, even though thousands gathered earlier that day for a Blue Angels flyover with no reaction from law enforcement.

 On Monday, New York police charged a Brooklyn couple with hate crimes after they allegedly shouted slurs at a group of Hasidic Jews, accusing them of failing to social-distance, and at one point inexplicably tried to rip the face masks off three of the men.